dotennin/pritunl/README.md

 ```

 ## Step2
-access https://localhost to input the hash key from console output
+access https://localhost and input the hash key from console output